bussilab/crescale-lammps/doc/src/atom_style.rst

 The *peri* style is part of the PERI package for Peridynamics.

-The *electron* style is part of the USER-EFF package for :doc:`electronic force fields <pair_eff>`.
+The *electron* style is part of the EFF package for :doc:`electronic force fields <pair_eff>`.

-The *dpd* style is part of the USER-DPD package for dissipative particle dynamics (DPD).
+The *dpd* style is part of the DPD-REACT package for dissipative particle dynamics (DPD).

-The *edpd*\ , *mdpd*\ , and *tdpd* styles are part of the USER-MESODPD package for energy-conserving dissipative particle dynamics (eDPD), many-body dissipative particle dynamics (mDPD), and transport dissipative particle dynamics (tDPD), respectively.
+The *edpd*\ , *mdpd*\ , and *tdpd* styles are part of the DPD-MESO package for energy-conserving dissipative particle dynamics (eDPD), many-body dissipative particle dynamics (mDPD), and transport dissipative particle dynamics (tDPD), respectively.

-The *sph* style is part of the USER-SPH package for smoothed particle hydrodynamics (SPH).
+The *sph* style is part of the SPH package for smoothed particle hydrodynamics (SPH).
 See `this PDF guide <USER/sph/SPH_LAMMPS_userguide.pdf>`_ to using SPH in LAMMPS.

-The *mesont* style is part of the USER-MESONT package.
+The *mesont* style is part of the MESONT package.

 The *spin* style is part of the SPIN package.

-The *wavepacket* style is part of the USER-AWPMD package for the :doc:`antisymmetrized wave packet MD method <pair_awpmd>`.
+The *wavepacket* style is part of the AWPMD package for the :doc:`antisymmetrized wave packet MD method <pair_awpmd>`.

 Related commands